 - 6.4 The Supervisory Board was appointed by the subscriber on the incorporation of the Company on 3 October 2011 and their appointments were renewed on 30 April 2012 and 30 April 2013.
 The Management Board was appointed by the Supervisory Board on 5 October 2011 and their appointments were renewed on 5 October 2012 and again on 5 October 2013, with the exception of Michael Denny who was appointed on 30 April 2013.
-The directors' appointments are subject to the Articles of Incorporation and can be terminated in accordance with the Articles of Incorporation without notice and without compensation.
-In accordance with the Articles of Incorporation, the Supervisory Board members are elected for a period ending at the Company's next annual general meeting although they are eligible for reappointment.
+The directors' appointments are subject to the Articles of Incorporation and can be terminated in accordance with the Articles of Incorporation, the Supervisory Board members are elected for a period ending at the Company's next annual general meeting although they are eligible for reappointment.
 The Directors on the Management Board are appointed for a term of one year, which is subject to renewal by the Supervisory Board on an annual basis. - 6.5 Frank Schramm, Duncan Ball and Michael Denny, who are directors on the Management Board, are also BBGI Management HoldCo managers.